A signal separation view of classification: Related works

-Another pair of related works is that of the Learning by Active Nonlinear Diffusion (LAND) and Learning by Evolving Nonlinear Diffusion (LEND) algorithms \cite{murphy-land,murphy-lend}.
-Like the present work, these algorithms use a kernel-based density estimation when deciding points to query.
+Diffusion geometry active learning can be considered as a subset of graph-based active learning, where the edge weights are decided by a \textit{diffusion distance}, given in terms of a Markov transition matrix.
+Unlike the graph-based algorithms above which iteratively query points in a two-step process, the diffusion geometry methods mentioned here create an ordering of the data points based on the weights and do the querying based on this ordering all in one step.
+In Section~\ref{sec:numerical}, we have compared our algorithm with two state-of-the-art methods: Learning by Active Nonlinear Diffusion (LAND) and Learning by Evolving Nonlinear Diffusion (LEND) algorithms \cite{murphy-land,murphy-lend}.
+We note that there also exist results from a diffusion geometry perspective focused on unsupervised learning \cite{murphy-unsupervised,polk-multiscale}, but both works show the potential improvements to be gained from an active learning framework.
+Like the present work, diffusion geometry approaches use a kernel-based density estimation when deciding points to query.
 However, LAND and LEND both use a Gaussian kernel applied on $k$ neighbors for the density estimation and weight it by a diffusion value.
 Then, the queried points are simply those with the highest of the combined weights.
 The diffusion value corresponds to a minimal diffusion distance among points with a higher density estimation.
 For the point with the maximal density estimation, a maximal diffusion distance among other data points is taken as the weight.
 This extra weighting procedure is absent from our theory and algorithm, which uses an estimation approach based purely on a localized kernel to decide on points to query.
-In our algorithm, we take a multiscale approach and decide on query points at each level instead of a global listing of the data points.
+In our algorithm, we take a multiscale approach and decide on query points at each level instead of a global listing of the data points.\\